 Program Implementation Costs: All costs associated with delivering a program.
 With the use of 3rd party implementers, this is very straightforward; all costs associated with contracts for efficiency programs is program implementation.
 Should the PA be in the role of implementation, the PA should clearly identify all costs associated with that program.
 This should NOT be some level of “rule of thumb” allocations.
 PA employee time (including account reps) should be booked directly to a specific program being implemented in a manner that can be audited for accuracy.
 The PA could propose methods for tracking things like traditional “overhead” (such as rent, or IT services) in a manner that appropriately links to employee charged time.

 Portfolio Administration (i.e., Overhead): Everything else not in Program Implementation.
-Cost for things like managing a solicitation, negotiating a contract, and reviewing/paying invoices all are part of Administration (this should not be put into the “implementation” bucket).
+Costs for things like managing a solicitation, negotiating a contract, and reviewing/paying invoices all are part of Administration (this should not be put into the “implementation” bucket).

-For all Program Implementation Costs and Portfolio Administration Costs, PAs will provide detailed showing and justification for each year of the four-year portfolio cycle.
+For all Program Implementation Costs and Portfolio Administration Costs, PAs will provide a detailed showing and justification for each year of the four-year portfolio cycle.

 Zero-based budgeting is a cornerstone of the required showing for all costs, wherein PAs justify in detailed testimony the reasonableness and prudence of forecasted expenditures.
 The showing includes a detailed presentation of forecast costs in all significant cost categories (e.g., labor/non-labor/capital/contract costs; admin/implementation/marketing costs; sector by sector costs, etc.).
 Additionally, the budget showing includes comparisons to recent expenditures in the relevant budget categories to assess trends and adjust for changing circumstances.
 Further, testimony and exhibits demonstrate the reasonableness of the forecasts in light of historical performance, including realization rates, impact evaluation adjustments, and other relevant information.
 As in all application proceedings, the burden rests with the PA to demonstrate the reasonableness of the application.